 Commissioned as Colonel of the Eighth Regiment, Pennsylvania National Guard in 1874, Gobin then led Pennsylvania’s Third Brigade as Brigadier-General beginning in 1885, a position he held until receiving an appointment from Pennsylvania Governor Samuel W. Pennypacker in 1906 to serve as Major-General of Penn’s Division.

-In 1880, he was named Grand Captain-General of the Grand Encampment of the United States.
+In 1880, he was named Grand Captain-General of the Grand Encampment of the United States (also known as the Grand Encampment of Knights Templar).
 In 1883, he was appointed as Generalissimo of the organization.
 At other times, he served as that organization’s Deputy Grand Commander and Grand Master of the United States.
+From 1889-1892, he served as the Grand Master of the Knights Templar of North America.

 A Republican, John Peter Shindel Gobin was elected to his first term in the Pennsylvania Legislature in 1885, where he represented District 17.
 After assisting with the organization of the Grand Army of the Republic, he was then subsequently elected, as a sitting member of the Pennsylvania Senate, as G.A.R.
 Department Commander in 1886.